Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Methodology

 \subsubsection{Discretization Scheme}

 A pressure-correction algorithm \edt{is} employed to solve the governing equations for fluid dynamics.
 Initially, the momentum equations are solved for velocity components in an uncoupled manner, neglecting the continuity constraint and omitting the pressure term.
 The resulting velocity field, referred to as the \textit{intermediate} velocity, is then corrected to ensure mass conservation.
 This correction involves solving a pressure Poisson equation derived by imposing the continuity constraint on the velocity field.
 The computed pressure distribution is subsequently used to obtain a divergence-free velocity field by adjusting the \textit{intermediate} velocity.
-This approach is consistent with the methodologies outlined by Kim and Moin \cite{kim1985application} for Cartesian coordinates and Akhtar and Zang et al. \cite{ImranD, cfd_Zang} for curvilinear grids.
-In this study, an `O'-type body-fitted nearly orthogonal grid has been employed over the NACA-0012 airfoil (see Fig.~\ref{fig:grida}), generated by numerically solving elliptic differential equations following the method of Ryskin and Leal \cite{ryskin1983orthogonal}.
+This approach is consistent with the methodologies outlined by \citet{kim1985application} for Cartesian coordinates and \citet{ImranD, cfd_Zang} for curvilinear grids.
+In this study, an `O'-type body-fitted nearly orthogonal grid has been employed over the NACA-0012 airfoil (see Fig.~\ref{fig:grida}), generated by numerically solving elliptic differential equations following the method of \citet{ryskin1983orthogonal}.
 A non-staggered grid arrangement \edt{is} used, where the pressure and velocity components are computed at the cell center, while fluxes are evaluated at the midpoints of the cell faces.

 The spatial discretization employs finite difference approximations.
 All spatial derivatives, except for convective terms, are approximated using a second-order accurate centered difference scheme.
-For the convective terms, a quadratic upwinding interpolation for convective kinematics (QUICK) scheme \cite{leonard1979stable} is employed.
+For the convective terms, a quadratic upwinding interpolation for convective kinematics (QUICK) scheme \citep{leonard1979stable} is employed.
 This scheme utilizes a generic stencil based on positive and negative fluxes to enhance stability and accuracy.
 Temporal discretization is achieved using a semi-implicit scheme.
 The diagonal viscous terms are advanced using the Crank-Nicolson method for second-order accuracy, while all other terms are approximated using the explicit Adams-Bashforth method.
 For further details on the numerical schemes and boundary conditions, readers are referred to the following Refs. \cite{ImranD, farooq2022nonlinear, farooq2022numerical}.